 Tooth decay results from the interaction of bacterias that occur naturally in the mouth and sugars in the diet.
 The sugars cause the bacteria to produce acids that break down the teeth, which forms a cavity.
 To avoid tooth decay, brush your teeth twice a day, floss once a day, attend regular dental checkups, eat healthy foods, and have fluoride treatments.
 Having healthy eating habits leads to healthy teeth.
 Snack foods that many children eat contain lots of carbohydrates.
 Because of this, the more frequently a child snacks, the more likely they are to develop tooth decay.

 The chewing surfaces of the back teeth contain grooves that are very deep and difficult to clean properly.
 Even when a child is brushing regularly, their toothbrush bristles may not be capable of cleaning the grooves of the back teeth.
-A dental sealant is a clear resin material that is painted onto the surfaces of the back teeth by Dr. Gina, Dr. Meghan, and Dr. Allen.
+A dental sealant is a clear resin material that is painted onto the surfaces of the back teeth.
 Once in place, these sealants act as a barrier to food, plaque, and acid to help protect these teeth from decay.